 There’s no one right answer.
-That said, there are a few guidelines parents can keep in mind to help kids deal with troubling news about race and violence.
+That said, there are a few guidelines parents can keep in mind to help kids deal with troubling news about racism and violence.

 Validate their feelings